Aaron98990/ways-of-the-game/offside.md

 Offside position:
 - in opponent's half of the field and
 - ahead of ball and second-last defender
-- player off the the field of play has some exceptions
+- specials rules for a player that is off the field of play

 Active Play:
 - [1a] touching/playing the ball or